Chapter 1: Caltrans Construction Organization, Section 3: Personnel Development

 Individual construction employees will devote regularly scheduled work time to “in-service occupational training” as determined by the employee’s supervisor.
 This occupational training is in addition to other mandatory training as required by Caltrans’ policies, and will be executed within the district’s training and development plan.

 The district construction administration must ensure the completeness and accuracy of the information disseminated through training and development activities.
-The Division of Construction, Office of Construction Training and Environmental, will support, coordinate, and assist the district to the full extent of its abilities and resources.
+The Division of Construction, Office of Construction Training and Environmental Compliance, will support, coordinate, and assist the district to the full extent of its abilities and resources.

 Instructional subject matter for a course should be sufficiently broad to encompass all aspects of an operation or area of activity to which a person may be assigned.
 Occupational instruction should be offered close to the time when personnel will be required to use the job skills.